 4. Embrace firsts and superlatives.

 First time tweeting ever?
 Tweet about THAT!
 Last day on campus?
-Upload a video from your perspective.
+Upload a TikTok video from your perspective.
 First snowfall?
 Ah, we can picture it now.
 First Board of Governors meeting?
-Most fun day on the job so far?
+Funnest day on the job so far?
 You get the idea.
-This stuff is content GOLD.
-It’s fun, approachable, and informative to boot.
+It’s GOLD content.
+And it’s fun, approachable, and informative to boot.

 5. Own your (inevitable) mistakes.